Pennsylvania Avenue National Historic Site: Growing development of the Pennsylvania Avenue district

-The historic site saw limited growth prior to the 1850s, although a number of firsts also occurred in the area.
-James Greenleaf, an early land speculator in the city, erected the first buildings (six row houses) on Pennsylvania Avenue in the spring and summer of 1794 at the corner of Pennsylvania Avenue NW and 22nd Street NW, and another seven similar buildings were erected about the same time by General Walter Stewart.
+The Pennsylvania Avenue area of the city saw limited growth prior to the 1850s, although a number of firsts also occurred in the area.
+James Greenleaf, an early land speculator in the city, erected the first buildings, including six row houses, on Pennsylvania Avenue in the spring and summer of 1794 at the corner of Pennsylvania Avenue NW and 22nd Street NW, and another seven similar buildings were erected about the same time by Walter Stewart, a Continental Army general during the American Revolutionary War.
 The "Six Buildings" erected by Greenleaf served as the first headquarters of the United States Department of State and the United States Department of the Navy in 1800, while one of the buildings across the street housed the United States Department of War.
 Two of the city's first three street lamps were established in the area near Capitol Hill in December 1801.

 Center Market, the city's first food market, was built the same year on a lot on the south side of Pennsylvania Avenue between 7th and 8th Streets.
 It became the hub of the city's early commercial district.
 Over time, the business district moved north, but its southern boundary continued to be marked by Pennsylvania Avenue.
 Center Market moved a block west along Pennsylvania Avenue to larger, more modern facilities in 1872.
 The second inauguration of Thomas Jefferson, which occurred on March 4, 1805, was the first to host an inaugural procession down Pennsylvania Avenue.

 The city's first school, the Western School, opened on the south side of Pennsylvania Avenue between 17th and 18th Streets NW in January 1806.
 The city's first sewer pipe was laid under Pennsylvania Avenue in 1829.
 By 1835, Pennsylvania Avenue was largely lined by two- to four-story Federalist row houses.
-The Baltimore and Potomac Railroad converted a house at the corner of 2nd Street NW and Pennsylvania Avenue into the city's first train station.
+The Baltimore and Ohio Railroad converted a house at the corner of 2nd Street NW and Pennsylvania Avenue into the city's first train station.
 It was abandoned in 1851 when the station moved to a more long-lasting location at New Jersey Avenue and C Street NW.
 The same year, the National Theatre opened on December 7.
 It was followed by the 400-seat Odeon in 1846, the 1,000-seat Adelphi in 1847, and Metzerott Hall in the 1860s.
 President Andrew Jackson approved the construction of the Treasury Building in 1836 (it was completed the following year), but the size and height of the building forced a rerouting of Pennsylvania Avenue and blocked the view of the White House from L'Enfant's "Grand Avenue."
 The city's first stock brokerage was opened by William W. Corcoran at 15th and Pennsylvania Avenue in 1837.
 The city blocks where the National Gallery of Art now stands became a fashionable residential area in the 1830s.